-There are several parties that could be held liable in bicycle accident cases.
+Several parties could be held liable in bicycle accident cases.
 Fault and liability depend on the nature and circumstances of the incident.
 Every bicycle accident case is unique.
 Here are some of the parties that could be held liable in a bicycle accident case:

 Drivers: Some of the most devastating bicycle accidents are those that involve collisions with other vehicles.
 If the driver is determined to be fully or partially responsible for the accident, he or she can be held liable.
 Usually, you would go through the driver’s insurance company to seek compensation for your losses.
 If the driver is uninsured, you may be able to seek compensation through the uninsured motorist clause of your own auto insurance policy.
 This also applies when the driver who hit you does not have adequate coverage to compensate you for your losses.

 Employers: In cases where the at-fault driver was on the job, his or her employer may also be held liable.
 In some cases, the driver operating his or her personal vehicle might be involved.
 In other cases, the person might be driving a company vehicle such as a delivery vehicle.
 As long as the driver was on the job, the employer can also be held liable for your injuries, damages, and losses.

-Governmental entities: This could happen in cases where bicyclists are injured by dangerous or defective roadways.
-It could also happen when the bicyclist is struck by a government employee such as a peace officer or city worker who is on the job.
+Governmental entities: This could happen in cases where dangerous or defective roadways injure bicyclists.
+It could also happen when the bicyclist is struck by a government employee such as a peace officer or city worker.
 In such cases involving governmental entities, personal injury claims must be filed within 180 days of the accident or injury.